 My car’s air conditioning needed to be looked at the other day, summer is coming and the temperatures are going to be going up to about 28 Celsius this week (82 for you MareKans).
-So I thought I’d bring it and get it done.
+So I thought I’d take it and get it done.
 The shop I went to is owned by a guy I went to school with from grade 2 to 8.
 Turns out he had no idea who I was.
 It just goes to show you.

 Anyhow we got to talking and since we lived through some of the same events and had a few friends in common I got to catch up on a little news.
 We talked about work and I told him that my wife and I retired last July.

-“Are you the same age as me?”
-He asked
+“Are you the same age as me?” he asked.

 “Ya, I’m 53 this year.”
 I said.

 “You did way better than me.” he replied.

 I found it odd that he’d say that.
 After all, I looked around and saw that he had a huge garage with four bays, the building was in a great location and he was booked solid for a while.
 I had called in the morning to book an appointment and was lucky to get in due to a cancellation.

 From what I could tell he was doing more than fine.
 His kids were doing well, he had what seemed like a long happy marriage, he was doing some renovations on his house, he was going out hunting once in a while, he had a cottage/campground he liked to go to and so on and so forth.
 It looked like he had it all.

 So, why did he think that I was doing better than he was?
 Was it because I was retired?
 I told him I have a friend who worked 12-16 hour days, can sleep four hours a night and when he gets up he’s ready to go.
 He was alway full of energy and would be happy to work 24 hours a day if he could go without sleep.
 He loves what he’s doing and doesn’t consider what he does work.